Convert Pandas Column to DateTime

 I have one field in a pandas DataFrame that was imported as string format.

 It should be a datetime variable.
-How do I convert it to a datetime column and then filter based on date.
+How do I convert it to a datetime column, and then filter based on date?

 Example:

-df = pd.DataFrame({'date': ['05SEP2014:00:00:00.000']})
+raw_data = pd.DataFrame({'Mycol': ['05SEP2014:00:00:00.000']})

 Answers:

-function, specifying a format to match your data.
+Use the to_datetime function, specifying a format to match your data.

-raw_data['Mycol'] = pd.to_datetime(raw_data['Mycol'], format='%d%b%Y:%H:%M:%S.%f')
+df['Mycol'] = pd.to_datetime(df['Mycol'], format='%d%b%Y:%H:%M:%S.%f')

-You can use the DataFrame method .apply()
+You can use the DataFrame method .apply() to operate on the values in Mycol:

->>> df = pd.DataFrame(['05SEP2014:00:00:00.000'],columns=['Mycol'])
+>>> df = pd.DataFrame(['05SEP2014:00:00:00.000'], columns=['Mycol'])

 >>> df